For members with complex diagnoses or special needs, we offer a variety of health services to help them manage their condition on a daily basis.

 Our health coaching programs identify patients with chronic diagnoses such as diabetes, asthma, and/or chronic pulmonary disease (COPD), and engages them to see if they need extra help.
 The goal of health coaching is to improve the member’s quality of life by helping them stick to an actionable care plan.

-Patients with chronic diagnoses or special needs will fill out a Health Risk Assessment prior to starting a health coaching or health management program.
-For access to a patient’s HRA, please contact their case manager.
+Patients with chronic diagnoses or special needs will fill out a Health Assessment prior to starting a health coaching or health management program.
+For access to a patient’s Health Assessment, please contact their case manager.

 Special Needs Plan: Transitions of Care